Is It OK to Feed My Dog Expired Dog Food? Is Expired Dog Food Safe?

 What are the Health Risks of Expired Dog Food?

 Expired food can present both minor and severe risks to your pup, and, for this reason, we would say not to take the risk with it.
-Although food marginally out of date is safe, taking the chance of your pup getting a tummy upset will mean no one wins if you have to clean up after him.
+Although food marginally out of date could be safe, taking the chance of your pup getting a tummy upset will mean no one wins if you have to clean up after him.

 Diarrhea and sickness is the main problem you will encounter if Fido’s food is bad.
 The spoiled foods will have bacteria present that can upset the balance within the gut and intestine, which causes the body to expel extra fluids in a bid to flush them out.